44 products

 Annual

 The high performing Potomac snapdragon series was selected for stem and flower quality for production during long summer days.
-Appleblossom’s tall, strong stems have long, refined spikes of bicolour white and pale pink flowers.
+Tall, strong stems have long, refined spikes of orange flowers with accents of yellow and pink.
 80-120cm (32-48") tall plants can be grown in the field and garden, or in a greenhouse.

 Rudbeckia hirta.
 We did a double take when we saw this remarkable Rudbeckia during the summer flower trials.
 Large and very attractive bronze and chocolate coloured blooms appear over a very long flowering period from mid summer to frost.
 Cappuccino Rudbeckia seeds are an excellent garden performer with huge, richly coloured flowers to 10cm (4") across covering plants growing to 45-50cm (18-20") tall.
 This Rudbeckia would work well in a half-barrel or other large containers, and it looks sensational in big plantings.
 Impressive, low maintenance, and drought tolerant for xeriscaping.
 Deadhead spent flowers for a longer display.
 In very mild conditions, this plant may survive to bloom a second, or even third year.
 We treat it as an annual.